“It Just Works”

 I stand by everything I said in 2012.
 And I’ve got every failed hunt and retired hunter, every CITES official, every carver and cleaner, every dollar prices went up by, every distiller ON THE GROUND backing me.

-Even a highly respected, unbiased fragrance reviewer like Kafkaesque, a notoriously independent critic of this market, has reached her own conclusions against such allegations.
-Kafka’s candid (sometimes painfully so) views make her a revered voice in the fragrance community, and if there’s anyone who would have a field day exposing a fraud, it would be Kafka.
-But, her independent research made her stand up for Ensar Oud when others were telling her not to.
-(Read her conclusions here.)
+Even a highly respected, unbiased fragrance reviewer like Kafkaesque, a notoriously independent critic of this market, has reached their own conclusions against such allegations.
+Kafkaesque’s candid (sometimes painfully so) views are hailed as a revered voice in the fragrance community, and if there’s anyone who would have a field day exposing a fraud, it would be Kafka.
+But, Kafkaesque’s independent research made them stand up for Ensar Oud when others were telling them not to.
+(Read Kafka’s conclusions here.)

 Likewise, Chris McMahon, arguably the most widely respected person in the world of essential oils.
 Anyone who knows Chris knows he doesn’t beat around the bush.
 According to him, “the best source that I know of for authentic oud oil is Ensar Oud.”